Commissioner support lead volunteer

 How long have you been in Girlguiding?

-Since I was seven.
-I started as a Brownie at the age of 7 and have never left.
+I became a Brownie in York at the age of 7 and haven’t really left!

 What do you enjoy the most in your role?

 Meeting commissioners both face to face and virtually and knowing that Anglia Region is working really hard to support these wonderful people.

 What do you enjoy the most about representing your county?

 Feeling proud that Girlguiding Hertfordshire plays such an important part of many people’s lives.
 We have a great history to look back on but also so many fantastic young people coming up to lead us into a bright, guiding future.